-Although the results of the supply and demand analysis show no projected supply shortage through June 2024, Sonoma Water and its contractors will continue to implement long-term conservation programming consistent with the developing statewide water conservation framework and in support of ongoing water waste and non-functional turf prohibitions.
+The results of the supply and demand analysis show no projected supply shortage through June 2025.
+Therefore, there are no planned shortage response actions (Table 3-1).
+However, Sonoma Water and its contractors will continue to implement long-term conservation programming consistent with the developing statewide water conservation framework and in support of ongoing water waste and non-functional turf prohibitions.